 You could pay the minimum each month and eventually see you’ve redeemed your cash back.
 However, the reward really only benefits you if you pay your balance in full each month.
 If you don’t, the full interest you’ll be charged on your purchases will eclipse the double cash back benefit.

-Although the balance transfer isn’t the main perk the card has, it’s important to note Citi charges you a 3% fee to transfer your balance.
-Granted, the charge isn’t much compared to the 16% on average you’d be charged in interest on your balance each month if you don’t transfer, but there are many, no-fee balance transfer alternatives (like the Discover it® or Chase Slate® cards) you could qualify for instead.
+Although the balance transfer isn’t the main perk the card has, it’s important to note Citi charges you a balance transfer fee of 3% of each balance transfer; $5 minimum.
+Granted, the charge isn’t much compared to the 16% on average you’d be charged in interest on your balance each month if you don’t transfer, but there are many, no-fee balance transfer alternatives (like the Discover it® or Chase Slate® cards) you could qualify for instead.’

 You get charged 3% to use it overseas.